Premium pet food company Freshpet files for IPO

 Goldman Sachs and Credit Suisse are the lead underwriters for the IPO, the New Jersey-based company said in a filing with the U.S. Securities and Exchange Commission on Friday.

-Freshpet's filing listed private equity firm MidOcean Partners LP and Tyson Foods Inc, the largest U.S. meat processor, as investors.
-(1.usa.gov/1wnIPdu)
+Freshpet's filing listed private equity firm MidOcean Partners LP and Tyson Foods Inc (TSN.N), the largest U.S. meat processor, as investors.

 Founded in 2006, Freshpet makes fresh, refrigerated food for dogs and cats as an alternative to dry or canned food.

-The company's products, available at stores including Target Corp and Wal-Mart Stores Inc, do not have preservatives, fillers, corn or wheat.
+The company's products, available at stores including Target Corp (TGT.N) and Wal-Mart Stores Inc (WMT.N), do not have preservatives, fillers, corn or wheat.

 Freshpet reported a 38 percent rise in net sales to $39.7 million for six months ended June 30 from a year earlier.